 In Larry McMurtry’s novel Lonesome Dove, Gus posts a sign at the entrance to the ranch he co-owns.
-He thinks the sign lacks a certain respectability, so he selects a Latin phrase at random from a book, and adds it to the sign, just below the disclaimer, “We Don’t Rent Pigs!”
+He thinks the sign needs a but more flair, so he selects a phrase at random from a Latin primer, and he adds it to the bottom, just below the disclaimer: “We Don’t Rent Pigs!”

 Before I knew that the Latin was replete with errors, I asked a friend to look into the phrase’s meaning.
-She asked a college-level Latin teacher, who apparently glanced at it, recognized it, and replied, “A grape earns its color by leading a grape’s life.”
+She asked a college-level Latin instructor, who apparently glanced at it, recognized it, and replied, “A grape earns its color by leading a grape’s life.”

 I loved it.
-Or, rather, I did until I learned that ol’ Gus apparently wasn’t much good at copying Latin, and that it’s unlikely that the original phrase meant anything of the sort … if indeed it meant anything.
+Or, rather, I did until I learned that Gus apparently wasn’t much good at copying Latin, and that it’s unlikely that the original phrase meant anything of the sort … if indeed it meant anything.
 (This is fiction, after all.)